noamsauerutley/noamsauerutley/TEMPLATE.md

 Now I build cool things at [Parallel Markets](https://parallelmarkets.com/) with [Elixir](https://elixir-lang.org), [Graphql](https://graphql.org/), and [React](https://reactjs.org/).

-When I started getting serious about programming, I was frustated by the lack of JavaScript language algorithm-solving resources, [so I wrote some](https://medium.com/@noamsauerutley).
+When I was first getting serious about programming, I was frustated by the lack of JavaScript language algorithm-solving resources, [so I wrote some](https://medium.com/@noamsauerutley).

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use **they/them** pronouns.